 Expectations raised by China A-Share inclusion in MSCI market indexes

-There is no doubt about the growing interest for investments in onshore Chinese markets, which has only been growing in the run up to MSCI’s move.
-The advantages are clear-cut: greater exposure to the stocks of fast-growing domestic companies operating across a range of sectors in a massive USD 13 trillion economy.
+There is no doubt about the growing interest for investments in onshore Chinese stock exchanges, which has only been growing in the run up to MSCI’s move.
+The advantages are clear-cut: greater exposure to the stocks of fast-growing Chinese companies operating across a range of sectors in a massive USD 13 trillion economy.

-In turn, increased participation from foreign investors is expected to institutionalise the domestic market and create fresh opportunities for investments, particularly as the Chinese government encourages more state-owned companies to list their shares.
+In turn, increased participation from foreign investors is expected to institutionalise China equities market and create fresh opportunities for investments, particularly as the Chinese government encourages more state-owned companies to list their shares with initial public offerings.
 The participation of international institutional investors should foster a more robust capital-raising mechanism and ensure the long-term sustainability of the country’s stock markets.

-As investors become convinced of the merits of the inclusion, the discussion is now focused on how best to capitalise on MSCI’s move, as well as other current and future market access schemes.
+As investors become convinced of the merits of the inclusion of China A-Shares, the discussion is now focused on how best to capitalise on MSCI’s move, as well as other current and future market access schemes.
 Issues such as the creation of an operational framework facilitating the easy trading, clearing and settlement of these shares are now occupying the attention of investors, and rightly so.